[Coronavirus] Russia's 'fake cures' putting EU lives at risk

 In one case in a two-week period in March, for instance, "thousands of tweets with pro-China hashtags" published by "bots" in Italy were used to amplify "messages of the Chinese embassy attacking the EU".

-Bogus content, such as Russian fake cures, had a long half-life online, the EU report noted.
+Bogus content, such as Russian fake cures, had a long half-life, the EU report noted.

 Some material was shared 1.7m times on Facebook and seen by more than 117m people, research indicated.